 Load balancing is a key and Major part of IT infrastructure and this is because the High availability and efficient performance of webservers are very important.
 The purpose of load balancing is to prevent a server from being overloaded and maintaining healthy servers by balancing incoming requests.
 A Load Balancer is Available, reliable, and a highly scalable web application.
-In this tutorial, I will be deploying one Haproxy server and 2 backend servers in a Lab environment.
+Furthermore, In this tutorial, I will deploy one Haproxy server and 2 backend servers in a Lab environment.
 However, in a subsequent post, I will show how to configure, deploy and troubleshoot an ELB on cloud platforms.

 NOTE: All deployments are done on CentOS 8.

 NOTE: Back up the default config file, should anything go wrong, we can revert.

 create a new haproxy config file and paste the following